Unfortunately, diabetes is a growing issue in America.

 How is Diabetes Testing Done?

-A simple test is done for diagnosing diabetes.
+A simple test is done to diagnose diabetes.
 These tests include fasting sugar blood tests or with A1c blood tests (glycated hemoglobin tests).
 The fasting test is done after you’ve gone without food or drink for at least eight hours.
 A1c blood tests don’t require fasting.

 IMPORTANT NOTE: Even if you’re showing zero symptoms, it’s a good idea to get tested if you have any of the above risk factors.